whitep4nth3r/whitep4nth3r.codes/content/6-things-I-learned-about-streaming-live-coding-in-my-first-6-weeks-on-Twitch.md

 content was few and far between in the science and technology community on Twitch.
 And so it got me questioning.

-_Did people really want to watch me make pretty accessible websites?
+_Did people really want to watch me make pretty, accessible websites?
 Or were they more interested in deep-diving into C#, Rust and Python?_

 I experimented with streaming some very different content for a little while - and whilst it certainly brought some different viewers to my channel (and some have certainly stayed) - I didn't